onsi/biloba/docs/index.md

 property := b.GetProperty(selector, "href") //returns any
 ```

 this will query the DOM immediately and return the property value of the **first** element matching `selector`.
 The value will have type `any` and the actual type will depend on what was stored in the property in JavaScript.
-If no element matching `selector` is found, or the property is not defined on the element the test will fail.
+If no element matching `selector` is found the test will fail.
+If an element is found, but doesn't have the requested property then - in keeping with JavaScript - `nil` is returned.

 You can fetch subproperties using `.` notation: